 WELCOME TO MUD BAY AND DORK TOWER!

-DORK TOWER the multi-award-winning story of Matt, Igor, Ken, Carson the Muskrat (yes, he’s a muskrat) and Gilly, the Perky Goth.
-They’re trapped in a world they never made… but are nevertheless striving to create a realistic yet playable simulation thereof!
+DORK TOWER is the story of Matt, Igor, Ken, Carson the Muskrat (yes, he’s a muskrat) and Gilly, the Perky Goth.

 WHO’S WHO IN MUD BAY